root-project/root/tree/ntuple/v7/doc/architecture.md

 A view can iterate over the entry range, over the field range, and over the range of a collection within an entry.
 For instance, for a field `std::vector<float> pt`, a view can iterate over all `pt` values of all entries, or over the `pt` values of a particular entry.

+A view can safely outlive its originating reader.
+Once the reader is deconstructed, any attempt to read data will throw an exception, but the view is still properly destructed.

 Internal Classes
 ----------------